How your student loan will be paid

 Information for returning students

-Following your registration being confirmed, if you do not receive your payments, please visit the Student Finance and Welfare counter in Student Gateway or email email@example.com
+Following your registration being confirmed, if you do not receive your payments, please email email@example.com or call Student Administrative Support on 0116 257 7595 (option 3).

-Please note: NHS funding is applied for via the NHS Bursary Services Authority (NHSBSA) nhsbsa.nhs.uk, not the Student Loan Company.
-Separate applications will need to be made by NHS funded students to the NHSBSA.
-Confirmation of registration for the NHS bursary is done by the Faculty of Health and Life Sciences.
+Please note: The NHS Learning Support Fund (LSF) is applied for via the NHS Business Services Authority (NHSBSA) not the Student Loans Company.
+Confirmation of registration to release the payments from the NHS LSF is done by the Faculty of Health and Life Sciences.

 Postgraduate students with loans from Student Finance England

-If you are starting a postgraduate course at DMU this year, and have applied for a Postgraduate Loan, please bring the Postgraduate Loan Summary page (photocopies are acceptable) from your loan approval letter from Student Finance England (SFE) to the Student Finance & Welfare counter in the Student Gateway any weekday between 9am and 5pm.
+If you are starting a postgraduate course at DMU this year, and have applied for a Postgraduate Loan, please retain the Postgraduate Loan Summary page of your loan approval letter from Student Finance England (SFE) just in case you are asked to e mail a copy of it to firstname.lastname@example.org.

-If you have any queries about your Postgraduate Loan either now or in the future, please come to see us at the Student Finance & Welfare counter in the Student Gateway or email the above address.
+If you have any queries about your Masters Loan either now or in the future, please contact the Student Administrative Support team at email@example.com.